greg-js/arch-wiki-md-repo/wiki/_content/Toshiba Satellite R830.md

 xbacklight from [xorg-xbacklight](https://www.archlinux.org/packages/?name=xorg-xbacklight) works fine.

-## Suspend and resume
+## Brightness control after Suspend and resume

 Brightness control works until sleep but after resume it does not.

-Adding `acpi_osi=Linux acpi_backlight=vendor` to kernel-line (see [Kernel Parameters](/index.php/Kernel_parameters#When_starting_the_kernel "Kernel parameters")) helped me.
+In the past, adding `acpi_osi=Linux acpi_backlight=vendor` to kernel-line (see [Kernel Parameters](/index.php/Kernel_parameters#When_starting_the_kernel "Kernel parameters")) helped me.

+A better solution that works on all DEs I've tested (XFCE,Gnome, Cinnamon) is using the `video.disable_backlight_sysfs_if=1` kernel paramater.
+This should not be combined with the previously-mentioned kernel parameters.

 There is another solution here: [https://bbs.archlinux.org/viewtopic.php?id=132044](https://bbs.archlinux.org/viewtopic.php?id=132044)

-The above solution no longer works with modern kernels.
-Instead what did work is creating a custom xorg configuration file.
+Another possibility is using a custom xorg configuration file. _(Ignored by Gnome 3.16+)_

 In a terminal type: